stellar/scp-proofs/README.md

 ## Safety

-We prove that intertwined nodes never disagree by providing a collection of conjectures which, together with the safety property to prove, form an inductive invariant (i.e. they hold in the initial state and are preserved by every action).
+We prove that intertwined nodes never disagree by providing a collection of invariants which, together with the safety property to prove, form an inductive invariant (i.e. they hold in the initial state and are preserved by every action).

 The key invariants are:
-1. A well-behaved node does to accept `(b,v)` as committed unless it confirmed `(b,v)` as prepared.
+1. A well-behaved node does not accept `(b,v)` as committed unless it confirmed `(b,v)` as prepared.
 2. A well-behaved node does not accept contradictory statements (where `commit (b,v)` and `prepare (b',v')` are contradictory when `b < b'` and `v ≠ v'`.